solo-io/gloo/docs/content/guides/security/auth/extauth/apikey_auth/_index.md

 ---

 {{% notice note %}}
-The API keys authentication feature was introduced with **Gloo Enterprise**, release 0.18.5.
+The API keys authentication feature was introduced with **Gloo Edge Enterprise**, release 0.18.5.
 If you are using an earlier version, this tutorial will not work.
 {{% /notice %}}

 {{% notice note %}}
-The API key secret format shown in this guide was introduced with **Gloo Enterprise**, release v1.5.0-beta8.
+The API key secret format shown in this guide was introduced with **Gloo Edge Enterprise**, release v1.5.0-beta8.
-If you are using an earlier version, please refer to the [previous version](https://docs.solo.io/gloo/1.3.0/security/auth/apikey_auth/) of this guide.
+If you are using an earlier version, please refer to the [previous version](https://docs.solo.io/gloo-edge/1.3.0/security/auth/apikey_auth/) of this guide.
 {{% /notice %}}